"Those old war horses never shut up."

 - Donkey briefly in Shrek 2.
 Otherwise he isn't actually a steed.

-- Benny the Cab from Who Framed Roger Rabbit.
+- Benny the Cab from Who Framed Roger Rabbit is a Sentient Vehicle example.

 - Cyril Proudbottom from The Wind in the Willows segment of The Adventures of Ichabod and Mr. Toad.